ThinkRedstone/Campaign/_sources/setting/Order.rst.txt

 Theme: `Ironforge <https://youtu.be/GnuryDgYUZs>`_

-The king of a `dwarven city`, he was taught that a King's duty is to his people and he should protect them, for any cost.
+The king of :ref:`Kinlodar`, he was taught that a King's duty is to his people and he should protect them, for any cost.
 That same teacher later usurped him, and Grotrur barely escaped with his life.
 He prayed for justice and protection for his people, and Naru answered.